 Kom deg til topps på 32 forskjellige fjell med kun en hammer og evnen for noen friske eskimohopp.
 Se opp for fallende objekter, fugler, isbjørner og sel alene eller sammen med en venn mens dere baner vei mot toppen.
 Hvert brett har også et bonusområde helt øverst hvor det handler om å henge seg på bonusfuglen.

 There is currently no review for this game.
-But, you can help add it!
+But, you can help add one!
+Login to get started.

 Buy Ice Climber

 We currently have no buy links for this game.
 We may add some in the future.

 Some links may be affiliate links, in which we receive a comission without any extra cost to you.
 Any proceedings are used to fund The Retro Spirit - Since 1832™ project.
 We are not endored nor paid to link to any particular outlet.
 We try linking to sources that honor the developers and users alike.

 Contribute to Ice Climber

 Help build the ultimate source for old games by adding new content for this game page.